Learning about Asset Management

-Other asset management functionality, such as creating purchase requisitions and returning items, is still managed from the BMC Remedy IT Service Management (BMC Remedy ITSM) mid-tier client.
-BMC Remedy ITSM provides the capability to manage all aspects of an asset, including the lifecycle of the asset from purchase to disposal, contracts such as warranty, maintenance, support, software license management, and financial management.
+Other asset management functionality, such as creating purchase requisitions and returning items, is still managed in Remedy IT Service Management (Remedy ITSM) from the classic Mid Tier interface.
+Remedy ITSM provides the capability to manage all aspects of an asset, including the lifecycle of the asset from purchase to disposal, contracts such as warranty, maintenance, support, software license management, and financial management.

 As an asset administrator, you can can manage the lifecycle of any configuration item (CI) that you want to treat as an asset in the BMC Configuration Management Database (CMDB).
 You can populate asset data from multiple sources, such as Discovery tools, by manually creating the asset records, or receiving the assets.
 BMC CMDB reconciliation and normalization procedures ensure that asset data is not duplicated in the database.

 BMC Asset Management supplements CI records in the BMC CMDB with federated data about asset lifecycle management data and functionality.
 Federated data enables the BMC CMDB and asset management tools to work closely.
 You can build your organization's asset data on the foundation of a completely reconciled and normalized production dataset of CI information, even when multiple datasources (like Discovery tools, or manual addition of records) are involved.